Hands-on Gear Review

 Best Uses: Hiking, backpacking, ultralight backpacking, climbing.

-Outdoor Research's Helium II was the most spartan, minimalist shell in our test group and wins our Top Pick award.
-It is well fitted to a outdoors woman’s closet.
-With its ability to pack down and compress to virtually snack bar size, then clip to your harness on a biner loop, this is our absolute choice for the unmitigated adventurer.
-This jacket is basically a crossover between a wind jacket and a rain shell, coupling the light-weight design of a windshell with the rain resistance of a rain shell.
-And it has a lifetime warranty.
-For more robust rain protection check out Marmot Oracle - Women's or the Patagonia Rain Shadow - Women's.
+Outdoor Research's Helium 2 is the most spartan, minimalist shell in our test group and wins our Top Pick award for ultralight rain protection.
+With its ability to pack down and compress to almost snack bar size, then clip to your harness or pack on a biner loop, this is our absolute favorite choice for the unmitigated adventurer.
+This jacket is basically a crossover between a wind jacket and a rain shell, coupling the light-weight design of a wind shell with the rain resistance of a rain shell.
+The light weight sacrifices a bit of durability, but for the weight-saving hiker, this is acceptable.
+For more robust rain protection check out Marmot Oracle - Women's or the Patagonia Torrentshell - Women's.

 Compare top rated competitors side-by-side >